How to Pay Income Tax as an Independent Contractor in Canada

-- If you made $400 a week all year, your income before tax would be $22,400 - so from what you've said this is the lowest your income would be.
+- If you made $400 a week all year, your income before tax would be $22,400 — the lowest your income would be.

-So we can guesstimate that your income would be in this range and use these figures to see approximately how much tax you will pay by using the Canada Revenue Agency's Canadian income tax rates for individuals which say that (for example) the federal tax rates for 2018 are:
+So we can guesstimate that your income would be in this range and use these figures to see approximately how much tax you will pay by using the Canada Revenue Agency's Canadian income tax rates for individuals.
+The federal tax rates for 2019 are:

 |Tax Rate||Tax Bracket|

 In your case, both the low and high estimates are still within the 15% tax bracket, so you want try to put aside at least $3,360 ($22,400 x 15%), and it would be better if you could put aside $6,720 ($44,800 x 15%) to cover your potential tax bill.